cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ---

-© 2020 ThoughtWorks, Inc. All rights reserved.
+© 2021 Thoughtworks, Inc. All rights reserved.